Soft Brioche Cinnamon Rolls

 Equipment

-A stand mixer.
+• A stand mixer.
 The brioche dough is a very sticky dough to begin with.
-There is a large number of eggs and butter present, and this extra fat and moisture means gluten development in the dough is slow.
+The fat in the dough means gluten development in the dough is slow.

 Mixing by hand

-Mixing this dough by hand is possible, but you need to be prepared to use a lot of elbow grease.
+Mixing this dough by hand is possible, but you’ve gotta be prepared to use a lot of elbow grease.
 For a wet dough like this, using a slap-and-fold method is easiest – slap the dough down hard on the bench, pull it forward quickly, and repeat.
 Quick motions can stop the dough from sticking to your hands too much.

 It will be very sticky, but do not be tempted to add more flour.
 Use a bench scraper to gather the dough back together if it gets too messy. after a while, you will feel strength in the dough.